Haggling isn't just reserved for fly-swarmed

 Don't be afraid to walk away

-If you're nearly ready to buy, then start to use true sales negotiation language.
-Let them know the exact conditions they must meet in order to close the sale.
+If you're nearly ready to buy, start to use true sales negotiation language.
+Let them know the exact conditions they must meet to close the sale.
 But don't be afraid to walk away if they won't give you what you want – you can always try elsewhere.

 Use our stock haggling phrases

-See a full list of phrases to help grease the wheels.
+A full list of stock phrases to help grease the wheels:

 The same thing can be said in many ways.
 Find the phrase you're most comfortable with and then use the rest to bolster your negotiation.